 The third year of the J.D. program is focused on experiential learning.
-Students are required to take a minimum of 3 units of experientially based courses, including externships, live-client clinics, and practicums.
+Students are required to take a minimum of 3 units of experientially-based courses, including externships, live-client clinics, and practicums.
 Practicum courses combine a significant classroom component with a live-client clinical or externship experience.

-Students are encouraged to get as much live-client experience as possible in the third year.
-Students can choose from a variety of electives, including participation in traveling competitions on a Moot Court team, a Trial Team, or an Alternative Dispute Resolution Team.
-The Center for Academic and Bar Readiness offers several important courses for students as they prepare to take the bar exam, including Multistate Bar Strategies and California Performance Test Strategies, all taken in the final year.
+Students are encouraged to get as much live-client experience as possible in the third year, including participation in traveling competitions on a Moot Court team, a Trial Team, or an Alternative Dispute Resolution Team.
+The Center for Academic and Bar Readiness offers several important courses for students as they prepare to take the bar exam—including Multistate Bar Strategies and California Performance Test Strategies—all taken in the final year.
 Learn more about our Clinical Programs.

-Part-time students take the same innovative program of courses as full-time students, but spread over a four-year span.
-Part-time (and full-time) students can take a variety of summer electives.
+Part-time students take the same innovative program of courses as full-time students over a four-year span.
+Find out more about the Part-Time, Evening J.D.
+Program.